Jim Harris is Andrew W Mellon Foundation Teaching Curator, leading the Ashmolean's academic engagement programmes

 Since arriving at the Ashmolean, detailed attention to object and text has remained at the heart of my work, as I have focused on museum collections as tools in university teaching.

-It is my position that the object-centred classroom offers a democratic, inclusive alternative to more traditionally hierarchical spaces for teaching and study.
-In the face of the fundamental question, 'What do you see?', no member of a group speaks with more privilege than another: looking collectively, in order to build a shared understanding of an object, is an activity in which every student is heard and valued, irrespective of social ease or articulacy.
-In a culturally and socially diverse student body, therefore, the Museum represents an equally diverse resource for drawing out otherwise disregarded or less-audible voices.
+It is my position that the object-centred classroom offers a democratic, inclusive and equitable alternative to more traditionally hierarchical spaces for teaching and study.
+In the face of the fundamental question, 'What do you see?', no member of a group speaks with more privilege than another: looking collectively, in order to build a shared understanding of an object, is an activity in which every student is heard and valued.
+In a culturally and socially diverse student body, therefore, the Museum represents an equally and uniquely diverse resource for drawing out otherwise disregarded or less-audible voices.

 These capacities are independent of any direct thematic, functional or historical connection between the object and the discipline under consideration but, rather, are reliant on the object’s inherent quality of ‘agility’ - its potential to submit to interrogation from and to speak into any number of disciplinary standpoints.
 Teaching faculty and early-career scholars to work with objects in order to better exploit the potential of museum collections has come to form a significant part of my work, as articulated in my recent article, ‘Agile Objects’, co-authored with Dr Senta German for the Journal of Museum Education.